 Consular Travel Advice

-Due to civil unrest, U.S. (DOS) and U.K. (FCO) advise reconsidering travel (or avoiding nonessential travel) to this country.
-Canada (GAC) and Australia (DFAT) have no current warnings.
+Due to civil unrest, US (DOS) advises reconsidering travel (or avoiding nonessential travel) to this country.
+UK (FCO), Canada (GAC), and Australia (DFAT) have no current warnings.

 No intrinsic risk of attack by terrorist groups exists, but unforeseen attacks are possible.

-High risk of violent crime (armed robbery, sexual assault, and murder) and petty crime exists throughout the country, especially in Managua (particularly in Mercado Oriental and in and around public transportation terminals), Granada (Granada Department), and San Juan del Sur (Rivas Department) and on Little Corn Island.
+High risk of violent crime (armed robbery, home robbery, sexual assault, gang-related violence, and murder) and moderate risk of petty crime exist throughout the country, especially in Managua (particularly in Mercado Oriental and in and around public transportation terminals), Granada (Granada Department), San Juan del Sur (Rivas Department), and on Little Corn Island.

 Express kidnappings to force cash withdrawals at ATMs occur throughout the country.

-Scams involving the use of distraction techniques to commit robbery and false identity (such as criminals posing as tour guides) have been reported.
+Scams involving the use of distraction techniques to commit robbery (including puncturing tires and posing as a helpful passerby) and false identity (such as criminals posing as tour guides) have been reported.

 Hazardous water conditions (including currents, tides, and undertows) may occur, especially along the Pacific coast.
 Heed posted warnings, and avoid beaches that are not patrolled.
 Do not swim alone or after dark, and do not walk on any beach after dark.